RandomSearch18/qr-tool/README.md

 - In other words, all your work gets lost if you reload the page
 - But, perhaps the real flashcards are the key words that we learnt along the way
 ```

+## Development notes

+We can't use native CSS nesting in our CSS, because it [is not supported](https://github.com/terser/html-minifier-terser/issues/177) by `html-minifier-terser` (which is used by `vite-plugin-html`).
+The actual upstream bug is [clean-css issue #1254](https://github.com/clean-css/clean-css/issues/1254)